frederic-perez/Ada-Byron-code-book/README.md

 C++ compilers:
 - [http://www.stroustrup.com/compilers.html](http://www.stroustrup.com/compilers.html), by Bjarne Stroustrup

-And finally, a list of intesting libraries or toolkits:
+A list of intesting libraries or toolkits:
 - OpenGL Mathematics (GLM), a header only C++ mathematics library for graphics software

+And finally, a list of good programming practices and other interesting programming books:
+- Martin Fowler, Kent Beck, John Brant, William Opdyke, Don Roberts, _Refactoring: Improving the Design of Existing Code_, Addison Wesley, 2000

 ### Code analysis